neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 ### Serialization

-Messages and their contents are serialized into network streams using [PackStream Specification Version 1](../packstream/packstream-specification-1.md).
+Messages and their contents are serialized into network streams using [**PackStream Specification Version 1**](../packstream/packstream-specification-1.md).

 **Each message is represented as a PackStream structure**, that contains a fixed number of fields.